-Table 3.3: RoboCup@Work New set of manipulation objects (tool set).
+Table 3.3: RoboCup@Work Advanced Object Set - Part 2

 3.4.3 April Tagged Object Set

 For the season 2023 and onwards, 3D printed cubes marked with April tags might be used in the competition.
 This should allow teams to focus on other areas than object recognition by simplifying the detection of Objects.
 These cubes will be called April Tag Tagged Cubes (ATTC) in the following.